Spikes School Programs

 Contact the Spikes at 814-272-1711 or e-mail email@example.com to set up a time and select a program that works for your school's curriculum!

 Books and Baseball Program presented by BB&T - The Spikes and BB&T have partnered for the Books and Baseball reading program for the 2016 season.
 This program encourages students to complete a reading program by rewarding them with free Spikes tickets upon completion.
 Participating students will receive a special bookmark to keep track of the books they read.
-Any participating student that reads four books under the supervision of their teacher or parent will earn one free ticket for a designated Books and Baseball game during the 2016 season (June 30, July 21 & August 11).
+Any participating student that reads four books under the supervision of their teacher or parent will earn one free ticket for a designated Books and Baseball game during the 2017 season (dates TBD).
 At those games, participants will be honored from the field for their participation and completion of the programs.
 The program includes a free assembly and reading presentation with the BB&T Nook Monster at any of the participating schools.
 Books and Baseball is designed for students in grades K-8.